maxuanquang/backend-swe-interview-questions/answers/os.md

 ## Process has how many states?
 How does it change between each state?

 Basically, a process has 5 states: new, ready, running, wait, and terminate.
+- New is the state of the process when it is created (it is still in the process of setting up).
+After the process is intialized, it transitions to Ready state.
-New is the status of the process when it is created.
-At the ready status, the process waits to be assigned to a processor.
-When the process is assigned to a processor, its status becomes running and the processor executes the process instructions.
-If the process need something like I/O, or the CPU is assigned for another process, process status will become waiting.
-When all the instructions are executed, or the process is terminated by OS, it moves to terminate state where it waits to be removed out of the main memory.
+- At the ready state, the process waits to be assigned to a processor.
+When the process is assigned to a processor, its state becomes running.
+- At the running state, the processor executes the process instructions.
+If the process need something like I/O, it moves to the Waiting state.
+If process completes its execution, it moves to Terminated state.
+If the process's time slice expires, or a higher priority process comes, it moves to state.
+- At waiting state, the state is waiting for some external event (like I/O operation done) occurs, it then moves back to Ready state.
+- At terminated state, the process has finished its execution and is waiting for the OS to reclaim resoures.
+After the OS done reclaiming, it is removed from main memoey.

 ## Scheduling algorithm

-There are many types of scheduling algorithms like first come first serve, shortest job first, shortest remaining time first, round-robin, etc.
+There are many types of scheduling algorithms like:
+- First come first serve: Processes are executed in the order they arrive in the ready queue.
+- Shortest job first: Executes the process with shortest estimated run time first.
+- Round-robin: Each process gets a small fixed amount of CPU time.
+After this time is up, the process is preempted and added to the end of ready queue.

 ## What will happen if a process is waiting?
 Or a thread is sleeping?

+When a process is waiting, OS can run another process.

 When a thread is sleeping, other threads might be running.

-When a process is waiting, OS can run another process.

 ## How CPU detects that a thread is sleeping?
 Or detect when it wants to run?